 In addition to keyword planner, you can also use Google’s suggested keywords as a keyword generation tool.
 Once you start typing a term into Google, it will provide suggestions as to what are the most popular terms associated with what you start typing.
 This is a great way to get specific keywords to use for your SEO campaign.

-SEMrush has multiple uses, but its primary role for LSEO is finding keyword and keyword phrases.
-The database has over 35 million keywords and keyword phrases available, which can help set search results apart from the competition.
+SEMrush has multiple uses, but its primary role for LSEO is finding keywords and keyword phrases.
+The database has over 20 billion keywords and keyword phrases available, which can help set search results apart from the competition.
 It’s the largest database of its kind.

 The tool shows keyword/keyword phrase monthly volume; KD (how difficult it would be to rank for); CPC (average cost per click for PPC use); Com. (competitive density); Results (how many websites rank for it); Trend (the keywords trends over the past 12 months); and SERP (snapshot of the keyword results page).